TyberiusPrime/anysnake2/README.md

  * `build rootfs` - just build the (unpacked) container as a symlink tree
  * `build sif` - build the container image in flake/result/anysnake2_container.sif
  * `config` - list the available example configs (and config <name> to print one)
+ * `develop` - run 'nix develop' on the flake and come back to flake/../
  * `help` - help
  * `version` - output anysnake2 version
  * `run --` - run arbitrary commands (without pre/post wrappers).
 Everything after -- is passed on to the container